kixlab/kixlab.github.io/_posts/news/2021-02-18-hyungyu-taaward.md

 thumb: default.png
 ---

-Hyungyu was selected as an Outstanding TA of SoC in fall 2020.
-He had done excellent work on CS492 course.
+Hyungyu worked excellently as a TA in the CS492 course, and was selected as an Outstanding TA of SoC in fall 2020.